 A 1/4 inch hole should do the trick.

-slow and steady is the key to not breaking the pot.
+Drilling slow and steady using light pressure is the key to not breaking the pot.

 If you are not experience in this type of work if might be a good idea to practice for a few minutes on a broken piece before you start on an expensive pot.

-Make sure you have enoughs wire on the inside of the pot to twist together.
+Make sure you have enough wire on the inside of the pot to twist together.
 We allowed about 6 inches.